isomerpages/moe-anchorgreenpri/pages/Discipline Philosophy and School Rules.md

 • Students who arrive at the assembly area after 7.30am will be marked as ‘Late’.<br>
 • Students are to participate and be punctual for school and all designated school activities.<br>
 • Students must complete the full school term.
 Prolonged and frequent absence from school will hamper a child’s learning and development.
 In addition, this may have an impact on his/her Holistic Development Profile (HDP) Report unless the absence is due to valid reason(s) (e.g. Medical Leave).<br>
-• Students’ Holistic Development Profile (HDP) and Conduct Grade (CG) report will also be affected should he/ she not adhere to the above-mentioned rules relating to attendance and punctuality.<br>
+• Students’ Holistic Development Profile (HDP) and Conduct Grade (CG) report will also be affected should he/ she not adhere to the above-mentioned rules relating to attendance and punctuality.<br><br>

 <strong>3.
 Assembly/Pledge Taking	</strong><br>
 • Students who are Singapore Citizens must sing the National Anthem and recite the Pledge.
 Students will recite the Pledge with their right fist over their heart.<br>
 • All students are required to sing the school song.<br>
 • Students are to observe all the commands for assembly without fidgeting.<br>
-• It is mandatory for all students to uphold the integrity of the flag raising ceremony.<br>
+• It is mandatory for all students to uphold the integrity of the flag raising ceremony.<br><br>

 <strong>4.
 Classroom Conduct</strong><br>
 • Students are required to stand and greet the teachers before and after lessons.<br>